electricimp/Rocky/README.md

 <div id="route_onexception"><h3>onException(*callback*)</h3></div>

 The *onException()* method allows you to configure a route-level response handler for requests that encounter runtime errors.
 A route-level onException handler will override the global onException handler set by [*Rocky.onTimeout()*](#rocky_onexception) for requests made to the specified route.
 The callback method takes two parameters: a [Rocky.Context](#context) object and the exception.
-The callback method will be excuted for all requests that encounter runtime errors and do not have a route-level [onException](route_onexception) handler.
+The callback method will be executed for all requests that encounter runtime errors and do not have a route-level [onException](route_onexception) handler.
 This method should (but is not required to) send a response code of 500.

 ```squirrel
 app.get("/", function(context) {